MIT-Tab/mittab-deploy/README.md

 # Deployment

-Deployments are configured via GitHub webooks.
-Every commit to master re-deploys the application
+On each commit to master, the server pulls the code.
+However, the docker containers need to be manually restarted (TODO?)